Ada-Developers-Academy/core-unit-1/intro-to-git/intro-to-git-vocab-and-concepts.md

 Now, with a unified history of commits, the repo's history will grow.
 Software development with Git is a cycle of this process.

-Callout:
+### !callout-info

-Comparing Different Ways to Collaborate
+## Comparing Different Ways to Collaborate

 Different versioning tools have different strategies.
-An older VCS used a system of _checking out a file for a period of time._ This VCS said that other team members could not open that file until that developer checked it back in!
+An older VCS used a system of _checking out a file for a period of time,_ much like checking out a book from a library.
+This VCS said that other team members couldn't work on, or even ***open*** that file until that dev checked it back in!

+### !end-callout

 ## Check for Understanding